dotnet/csharpstandard/standard/types.md

 Any expression of a reference type can either refer to an object, or be the value `null`, which indicates "no reference".
 The terms "nullable reference type" and "non-nullable reference type" refer to annotations that declare whether an expression is intended to permit null values or not.
 A compiler can provide diagnostics when a expression is not used according to that intent.

-There are three forms of nullability for reference types:
+There are two forms of nullability for reference types:

-- *null-oblivious*: A *null-oblivious* type can be assigned `null`.
-Its default null state is *not-null*.
 - *nullable*: A *nullable-reference-type* can be assigned `null`.
 Its default null state is *maybe-null*.
 - *non-nullable*" A *non-nullable reference* should not be assigned a `null` value.
 Its default null state is *not-null*.

 Unlike with nullable value types, where value types `V` and `V?` denote different types, given a reference type `R`, the notations `R` and `R?` denote the same underlying type; the difference in their notations indicates, at compile time, only the intent of their usage, and allows for static flow analysis.
 An identity conversion exists among a nullable reference type, its corresponding non-nullable reference type, and its corresponding null-oblivious reference type (§10.2.2).

 > *Note:* By definition, a reference type is nullable; that is, a variable of that type can either contain a reference to an object or be the value `null`, which indicates “no reference.”
 The disabled nullable context matches the previous standard behavior for reference types.
-All reference types in these programs are *null-oblivious* reference types. *end note*
+All reference types in these programs can be considered *null-oblivious*.
+Their default null state is *not-null*, and they can be assigned a `null` value. *end note*

-### §Null-oblivious-reference-types Null oblivious reference types

-A *null-oblivious reference type*** is any reference type declared in a disabled nullable annotation context (§Nullable-Annotation-Context).
-Variables of the type `T` are allowed to be assigned to `null`.
-The default null-state of a null-oblivious variable is *not-null*.

 ### §Non-nullable-reference-types Non-nullable reference types